 of our experts for an interview.
 It's also the place to find UHN media policies and catch up on our news stories, videos, media releases,

 The MSNICU is a combined medical-surgical and neuroscience intensive care unit.
 We care for medical and surgical patients who have experienced a stroke, epilepsy, brain injury, spinal disorder, or other neurological disorders.
 We also care for patients who require support such as mechanical ventilation and treatment for multiple organ dysfunction syndrome.

-As one of the largest specialty neurosurgical intensive care units in the country, we are a regional centre for patients with spinal cord injuries and for neuroscience patients.
+As one of the country's largest specialty neurosurgical intensive care units, we are a regional centre for patients with spinal cord injuries and neuroscience patients.
 We are also a provincially-designated Regional Stroke Centre, where patients requiring clot-busting drugs and other therapies are admitted to our unit for care.

 The Critical Care Program at Toronto Western Hospital receives some of the most complex medical cases from across Canada.
 Using an inter-professional team approach, we apply both established and innovative methods to diagnose and treat patients.
 Research continues to allow teams to provide the most advanced therapies to patients.

 In addition to providing care in our unit, an ICU Outreach program is available around the clock to all patients outside the ICU who show signs of instability.